coin3d/coin/testsuite/bumprender/README.md

 in two independent contexts, binding restoration, both GL destruction orders, and deferred initialization with default and pre-existing bindings inside `GL_COMPILE`.
 A real `SoShape` scene with `renderCaching=ON` also exercises Coin's actual current-context scheduler and resource cleanup.
+It warms a cached scene in context A, then verifies that the first visit to context B enters a display list with uninitialized programs.
+A `SoSceneManager` notification must schedule the next rendering automatically, restore the expected pixel color, and settle without repeated redraws.
+The private test adapter uses exported cleanup APIs and fails explicitly if an unadapted drawing helper is accidentally exercised.

 Run both with: